Our Team

 • This field is for validation purposes and should be left unchanged.

-Carla Payne, CMC, MA
+Carla Payne, CMC, MA - Founder and Owner

 Carla earned her Bachelor of Science in Human Services and Master’s in counseling from the University of North Carolina at Charlotte.
 In 2004 she became an Ombudsman serving as an advocate for those living in skilled care facilities.
 Carla also earned a graduate certificate in Gerontology from West Chester University and her National Certification in Care Management.
 Over the past 18 years she has provided direction, intervention, and solutions to families in need.
 In addition, she has served as a chapter board member and unit leader with The Aging Life Care Association in both Pa & NC.
 Carla is the 2023-24 President of the SE Chapter which consists of care managers within NC, SC, TN, GA, MS and AL. In 2019 Carla was recognized as the SE Chapter Member of the Year.